ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 structured as a note section as documented in SCO-ELF_.

 The name field (``namesz`` / ``name``) contains the string "ARM".
-The type field shall be 1.
-The ``descsz`` field must be at least 16, with the first 16 bytes of the description containing 2 64-bit words.
-With the first 64-bit word being a platform identifier, and the second 64-bit word being a version number for the ABI for the platform identified for the first word.
+The type field shall be 1, and the ``descsz`` field must be at least 16.
+The first 16 bytes of the description must contain 2 64-bit words, with the first 64-bit word being a platform identifier, and the second 64-bit word being a version number for the ABI for the platform identified for the first word.
 When ``descsz`` is larger than 16 the